Notifying DWP (Department for Work and Pensions) of a Death

 How do I notify DWP (Department for Work and Pensions) of a death?

-You can notify DWP (Department for Work and Pensions) by calling their bereavement team on 0800 151 2012.
-Have the death certificate and your identification ready before you make contact.
+You can let DWP (Department for Work and Pensions) know by calling their bereavement team on 0800 151 2012.
+Have the death certificate and your own identification beside you before you get in touch.

 What documents does DWP (Department for Work and Pensions) need for bereavement?

-DWP (Department for Work and Pensions) typically requires: National Insurance number of the deceased, Date of death, Details of any benefits the deceased was receiving.
-It is a good idea to have certified copies of the death certificate ready, as originals may be retained temporarily.
+DWP (Department for Work and Pensions) usually asks for: National Insurance number of the deceased, Date of death, Details of any benefits the deceased was receiving.
+It helps to have certified copies of the death certificate ready, as originals are sometimes held on to for a while.

 How long does DWP (Department for Work and Pensions) take to process a bereavement?